-To price a swap, we need to determine the present value of cash flows of each leg of the are specified by the coupon rate set at the time of the agreement.
+To price a swap, we need to determine the present value of cash flows of each leg of the transaction.
+In an interest rate swap, the fixed leg is fairly straightforward since the cash flows are specified by the coupon rate set at the time of the agreement.
 Pricing the floating leg is more complex since, by definition, the cash flows change with future changes in the interest rates.
 The pricing both legs of the swap is examined in detail below.